 Whether you’re up against unfair comparison sites, bad Yelp reviews, unmanaged social media profiles, negative Glassdoor reviews, or a viral news cycle, quality ORM is necessary to build your virtual first impression back up again.

-If you want to get rid of bad reviews or you need to remove news articles from Google, your only option may be to suppress them.
-ORM pushes down negative search results through a number of tactics, and each provides an important piece of the online reputation puzzle.
+If you’re trying to get rid of bad reviews or remove news articles from Google, you may only have one true option: push down negative search results with ORM.
+This strategy involves a number of tactics, and each provides an important piece of the online reputation puzzle.

 1. Formulate a strategy to shift the narrative